Property Investment Company Birmingham

 Below you can find a range of common questions from previous investors.
 If you require specific details and advice please do not hesitate to contact us today on +44(0)203 627 3987 or via [email protected]

-According to Zoopla (June 2020), the average price paid for a property in the whole of Birmingham is £205,055.
-However, if you were looking at just flats then it is £138,648.
+According to Zoopla, the average price paid for a property in the whole of Birmingham over the past 12 months was £211,392.

-Yes.
-Phase one of the HS2 is set to see Birmingham’s travel time to London cut to just 40 minutes and within an hour’s commute to Manchester, Sheffield, Leeds, York, Preston and Wigan.
+Yes, the HS2 train line will be connected with Birmingham’s existing rail routes.
+Phase one of the HS2 project is set to see Birmingham’s travel time to London cut to just 40 minutes.
+Furthermore, the city will be within an hour’s commute to Manchester, Sheffield, Leeds, York, Preston and Wigan.